PinoCodes/GitHub-Instructions/README.md

    Open your terminal and enter the following command:

    `ls -al ~/.ssh`

 This will display a list of files in the .ssh directory.
 Look for files named id_rsa and id_rsa.pub.
 If these files exist, you already have SSH keys generated.

 ### 2. Generate a new SSH key (if you don’t have one):
 If you don’t have SSH keys, you can generate a new one with the following command.
 Make sure to replace <your_email@example.com> with your GitHub email address:

+`ssh-keygen -t rsa -b 4096 -C "<your_email@example.com>"`

+### 3. Add your SSH key to the SSH agent:

+`eval "$(ssh-agent -s)"`

+Then add your SSH private key to the agent:

+`ssh-add ~/.ssh/id_rsa`

+### 4. Copy your SSH public key to your clipboard:

+Use the following command to copy your SSH key:

+`pbcopy < ~/.ssh/id_rsa.pub`

+### 5. Add your SSH key to your GitHub account:

+	•	Go to your GitHub account settings.
+	•	Navigate to “SSH and GPG keys”.
+	•	Click on “New SSH key”.
+	•	Paste your SSH key into the “Key” field and give it a title, then click “Add SSH key”.

+### 6. Test your SSH connection:

+To confirm that your setup is correct, run:

+`ssh -T git@github.com`